shivammaurya042/solar-system-demo/README.md

 It took around 10 hours from start to finish.
 The result?
 An immersive 3D experience right in your browser.

-## FEATURES
+## Features
-• Scientific mode with accurate planetary orbits
+1. Scientific mode with accurate planetary orbits
-• Sci-Fi mode with wormholes and spacecraft travel
+2. Sci-Fi mode with wormholes and spacecraft travel
-• Adjustable simulation speed
+3. Adjustable simulation speed
-• Realistic planet textures and atmospheres
+4. Realistic planet textures and atmospheres
-• Mars mission simulation with Hohmann transfer orbit
+5. Mars mission simulation with Hohmann transfer orbit
-• Interesting space event in sci-fi mode
+6. Interesting space event in sci-fi mode
-• Easter egg for AC/DC fans
+7. Easter egg for AC/DC fans

 ## Technologies Used